 - Material selection - standard architectural shingles cost less than impact-resistant or designer-grade products.

-Materials We Install
+Materials Network Roofers Install

-We work with three of the most trusted roofing material manufacturers in the industry:
+Dom’s crew works with three of the most trusted roofing material manufacturers in the industry:

 GAF - One of North America’s largest roofing manufacturers.
 Their Timberline HDZ and Timberline AS II (impact-resistant) lines are popular choices for Suwanee homes.
 GAF offers Lifetime Limited Warranties on qualifying shingle systems.